Doctor of Philosophy

 H. Thesis Defense

-The student’s faculty advisor is responsible for supervising the student’s research work and consulting with other Doctoral Thesis Committee members on the progress of the work.
-The advisor must consult with the Committee on any significant change in the nature of the work.
-The student submits an initial draft of their thesis to the advisor, who will work with the student on necessary revisions.
-Upon approval of the student’s advisor, the revised thesis is distributed to the other members of the Committee at least one week prior to the oral defense of the thesis.
+The student’s faculty advisor is responsible for supervising the student’s research work and consulting with other doctoral thesis committee members on the progress of the work.
+The advisor must consult with the committee on any significant change in the nature of the work.
+The student will submit an initial draft of their thesis to the advisor, who will work with the student on necessary revisions.
+Upon approval of the student’s advisor, the revised thesis is distributed to the other members of the committee at least one week prior to the oral defense of the thesis.

-Following the defense, the Doctoral Thesis Committee will meet privately to vote on whether the student has successfully defended the thesis.
-Three outcomes are possible: the student may pass the oral defense; the student may fail the defense; or the Committee may vote to adjourn the defense to allow the student more time to address and remove weaknesses or inadequacies in the thesis or underlying research.
-Two negative votes will constitute a failure regardless of the number of Committee members present at the thesis defense.
-In the event of either failure or adjournment, the Chair of the Doctoral Thesis Committee will prepare a written statement indicating the reasons for this action and will distribute copies to the student, the Thesis Committee members, the student’s department head and the Graduate Dean.
-In the case of failure, the student may request a re-examination, which must be scheduled no less than one week after the original defense.
+Following the defense, the doctoral thesis committee will meet privately to vote on whether the student has successfully defended the thesis.
+Three outcomes are possible: the student may pass the oral defense; the student may fail the defense; or the committee may vote to adjourn the defense to allow the student more time to address and remove weaknesses or inadequacies in the thesis or underlying research.
+Two negative votes will constitute a failure regardless of the number of committee members present at the thesis defense.
+In the event of either failure or adjournment, the chair of the doctoral thesis committee will prepare a written statement indicating the reasons for this action and will distribute copies to the student, the thesis committee members, the student’s department head, and the graduate dean.
+In the case of failure, the student may request a re-examination, which must be scheduled no sooner than one week after the original defense.
 A second failure to defend the thesis satisfactorily will result in the termination of the student’s graduate program.

-Upon passing the oral defense of thesis, the student must make any corrections in the thesis required by the Doctoral Thesis Committee.
+Upon passing the oral defense of thesis, the student must make any corrections in the thesis required by the doctoral thesis committee.
 The final, corrected copy and an executed signature page indicating approval by the student’s advisor and department head must be submitted to the Office of Graduate Studies for review of the thesis format.
-(Instructions on Mines thesis format policy are available on the Office of Graduate Studies website and should be thoroughly read before beginning work on the thesis.)
+(Instructions on Mines thesis format policy are available on the Office of Graduate Studies webpage and should be thoroughly read before beginning work on the thesis.)
 Any necessary revisions to the format of the thesis must be completed by the student and approved by the Office of Graduate Studies prior to the posted deadlines for completion of the student's graduate degree.

 I. Time Limitations

-If a candidate is withdrawn from a degree program through this process (i.e., either by denial of an extension request or failure to meet a timeline or milestone) and wishes to reenter the degree program, that candidate must formally reapply for readmission.
-The program has full authority to determine if readmission is to be granted, and if granted, to fully re-evaluate the Candidate's work to date and determine its applicability to the new degree program.
+If a candidate is withdrawn from a degree program through this process (either by denial of an extension request or failure to meet a timeline or milestone) and wishes to re-enter the degree program, that candidate must formally reapply for readmission.
+The program has full authority to determine if readmission is to be granted, and if granted, to fully re-evaluate the candidate's work to date and determine its applicability to the new degree program.